JayC180/personal_website/README.md

 # About
 This is my personal website, made with React.
 This website aims to emulate a desktop environment, not a complete OS.
 I will keep adding features occasionally.

 A website that emulates a desktop environment is something that I have always wanted to make.
 This website will be static and mainly used for me to post blogs/interests.
-Not compatible with mobile.
+Not made to be compatible with mobile.

 URL: http://132.145.214.32:3000/

 ### Todo
+- Allow selecting custom background color when using custom wallpaper
-- [ ] Add more stuff to Settings
+- Add more stuff to Settings
-- [ ] Set individual file properties
+- Set individual file properties
-- [ ] Organize blogs and stuff
+- Organize blogs and stuff
-- [ ] Maybe a login screen?
+- Maybe a login screen?
-- [ ] Add more stuff into terminal
+- Add more stuff into terminal
-- [ ] Make a prettier alert
+- Make a prettier alert
-- [ ] Find more and prettier icons
+- Find more and prettier icons
-- [ ] Syntax highlighting in the terminal
+- Syntax highlighting in the terminal
-- [ ] Animations?
+- Animations?
-- [ ] Right click
+- Right click
-- [ ] Keyboard shortcut
+- Keyboard shortcut
-- [ ] Resizeable windows
+- Resizeable windows

 ### Features
 - Windows